Riding the Trend or Protecting Profits | Splunk Inc. (SPLK)

-Splunk Inc. (NASDAQ:SPLK) went down by -1.34% from its latest closing price compared to the recent 1-year high of $225.89.
-The company’s stock price has collected 4.49% of gains in the last five trading sessions.
+Splunk Inc. (NASDAQ:SPLK) went down by -1.46% from its latest closing price compared to the recent 1-year high of $225.89.
+The company’s stock price has collected -2.81% of loss in the last five trading sessions.
 Barron’s reported on 10/21/20 that Splunk Sees More Growth and Increased Customer Spending

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.